Skip to main content

 What makes a color palette "accessible"?

 An accessible palette ensures that all text is readable against its background, that interactive elements are distinguishable from their surroundings, and that information is not conveyed by color alone.
 Specifically: normal text needs 4.5:1 contrast, large text needs 3:1, and UI components need 3:1 against adjacent colors.
-This tool checks every combination and flags failures with red badges so you can fix them before shipping.
+The Best Answer Hub Color Palette Generator checks every combination and flags failures with red badges so you can fix them before shipping.

 Can I use generated palettes for commercial projects?